 How Should Baby's Legs Be Positioned in a Swaddle?

-The "Frog" Position: A Natural Posture
+The "Frog" Position: A Natural Swaddling Posture for Healthy Development

 • Hip-Healthy Swaddling: Babies’ legs should be able to bend up and out at the hips.
 This position allows for natural hip development and is sometimes referred to as the "frog" or "jockey" position, where the hips are spread and the knees are slightly bent.